Farouk1511/glass-tree/README.md

 ## [GlassTree](https://www.glasstree.co/): An online service market place

-This is a web application created using NextJS to allow user offer difference varieties of services and post jobs or tasks which need help to be complemeted by service provided either in-person or digital services.
+This is a web application created using NextJS to allow user offer difference varieties of services and post jobs or tasks which need help to be completed by service provided either in-person or digital services.

 Preview